Marseille Travel Blog: Table of Contents

 As regular readers of this column know, I don’t know anything about clubs.
 Sorry!

-Don’t look for where to go in Manila far away from a crowd favorite bar.
+Don’t look for where to go in Marseille far away from a crowd favorite bar.

-When you pick your option on where to go in Manila based on what you want to do and see in the city.
+When you pick your option on where to go in Marseille based on what you want to do and see in the city.

 Musée des Civilisations de l’Europe et de la Méditerranée – it is modern, stunning, bold, contemporary and most importantly it explores the history of the Mediterranean civilization and culture.